I’m not afraid of the dark…

 The auto helm is making a squeaking noise.
 Sounds like it is torturing mice.
 I make a mental note to try and sort that out sometime.
 I didn’t notice it during the day but at night it is annoying.
 My ears pick up all the familiar boat sounds.
 The engine rumbling away, the sails flapping in the apparent breeze, a halyard clanging on the mast.
-For a moment I swear I hear a mans voice, but my crew are still fast asleep.
+For a moment I swear I hear a mans voice, whispering & mumbling to me, but my crew are still fast asleep.

 There are snakes on the boat.
 Sugary ones and i gobble up a few to give me some power.
 Nothing like some midnight snake snacks.
 I wonder what flavor that last one was and can’t decide between orange or lime, funny how your vision plays such a big part in telling the flavour of things.

 The cabin is bathed in a red glow and I watch my crew snoozing below.
 The red lights don’t destroy your night vision.
 But iPhone lights do.